dylanpinn/FIT3003/lectures/lecture-01.md

 ## Motivations for data warehousing

-- Data in sources systems is frequently inconsistent, of poor quality and stored in different formats.
+- Data in sources systems is frequently inconsistent, of poor quality and stored in-different formats.
 - Query processing on transaction-processing systems is not a good option.
 - DW is custom-designed for efficient data retrieval
-- DW reduces complexity and consts
+- DW reduces complexity and costs
   - BI systems can source their data from a single system with a known and consistent data structure and format.